Scroll Top

 how physical therapy can help migraines

-This blog post was written by Kristen Radke, a Core Physical Therapy PT who specializes in vestibular therapy.
+This blog post was written by Kirsten Radke, a Core Physical Therapy PT who specializes in vestibular therapy.

 We get dozens of patients a month suffering from headaches and migraines.
 As part of National Migraine Awareness Month we wrote this post to dig into how physical therapy can help those suffering from migraines.
 First, let’s clarify headaches versus migraines.